Achukwunta/Achukwunta/README.md

 - **R Workshop** | Dr. Steffi LaZerte | *FEB 2024*
 - **Data Analytics Bootcamp** | Dr. Stanley Omeike (One Campus Academy) | *JULY 2023*

-## 🚧 My Projects
-### Main:
-1. Dual RNA-seq analysis of *Glycine max* in response to *Alternaria alternata* infection
-2. *De novo* assembly and comparative analysis of *Hypnoidus abbreviatus* transcriptomes
-3. Investigating the impacts of fungicides on microbiome diversity in the Barley phyllosphere and rhizosphere

-Repositories contain pipelines for RNA-seq analysis and *de novo* assembly.
-The third project is currently in the analysis stage and its repository will be created upon completion.
-### Applied Data Science:
-I've also explored machine learning by building predictive models in areas like time series forecasting, classification, and NLP.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=achukwunta&label=Profile%20views&color=0e75b6&style=flat" alt="achukwunta" /> </p>

 - 👯 I’m looking to collaborate on **Bioinformatics and Data Science projects**